Phan Châu Trinh: Early years

-Phan Châu Trinh was born in Tây Lộc village, Hà Đông district, Thăng Bình fu (now is Tam Lộc commune, Phú Ninh district) of Quảng Nam province in 1872.
+Phan Châu Trinh was born in Tây Lộc village, Hà Đông district, Thăng Bình fu (now known as Tam Lộc commune, Phú Ninh district) of the Quảng Nam province in 1872.
 He was the third son of a rich and famous scholar, who joined and became an official in the Cần Vương association of Quảng Nam in 1885.
 Trinh stopped studying and followed his father for hunting and military training at age of 14.
 In 1887, his father was killed by the other leaders on suspicion.
 After that, Cần Vương association of Quảng Nam was also eliminated, Trinh came back home at age of 16.
 His older brother covered him to continue Confucian studying.
 In 1900, he obtained a Cử nhân (舉人 senior bachelor) degree in the regional exam.
 One year later, he got Phó bảng (sub table, under doctorate table) title in the national examination.
-A total of 22 candidates passed that exam, including two who later became Phan's close companions: Ngô Đức Kế got the Tiến sĩ (doctorate) title, and Nguyễn Sinh Sắc got the Phó bảng title.
+A total of 22 candidates passed that exam, including two who later became Phan's close companions: Ngô Đức Kế, who received the Tiến sĩ (doctorate) title, and Nguyễn Sinh Sắc, who received the Phó bảng title.

 In 1903, Phan was appointed Thừa-biện (a mid-ranking official) of Ministry of Rites.

 In 1905, Phan resigned from his post in the mandarin bureaucracy.
 He had become strongly opposed to the monarchy, traditional Chinese Confucian-influenced Vietnamese court and mandarin system.
 He called for an end to the monarchy and its replacement with a democratic republic.
 Having earlier met Phan Bội Châu (Sào Nam) in 1903, in early March 1906, he went to British Hong Kong then Guangdong to meet with him again at Liu Yongfu (ông Lưu)'s house.
 He made his way there disguised as a disheveled common laborer.
 He then went to Japan with Sào Nam as part of the Đông-Du movement.
 They stayed in Yokohama, where they had set up a two-story Japanese house to teach students, which they called Bính-Ngọ-Hiên (Fire Horse Lodge).
 In early May 1906, they went to Tokyo to inspect the Japanese education and political system.

 Phan disagreed with Sào Nam's early ideas of asking for military assistance from Japan, as he didn't trust Japan's militarism.
 He also had other disagreements with Sào Nam's philosophy.
 Therefore, they had a friendly argument for a few weeks before he returned to Vietnam.
 Back in Vietnam he continued to receive letters from Sào Nam arguing about his opposition to the monarchy and his belief that the French could be used.
 Phan continued to campaign with slogans like "Up with Democracy, Out with Monarchy", and "Making Use of the French in the Quest for Progress".
 This made Sào Nam quite upset and worried that the movement was fragmenting and that fundraising efforts would fail.